Home > Health & Wellness > Health Library > Time-Out

 control their behavior.
 Time-out is an opportunity for

 the child to calm down or regain control of his or her behavior.
 If your child has trouble sharing a toy, you may even decide to put the toy in time-out.

-for children who understand why it is being used.
-This is usually around age 2 or 3 years.
+It works best when your child is old enough to understand.
+This is usually around age 3 years.
 Time-out also works best when the usual behavior of parents is to make

 frequent, brief, physical contact with the child when he or she is behaving as

 your child is doing something he or she knows is not acceptable and just won't